Compatibility After Effects Please check exact version compatibility under the "COMPATIBILITY" tab below

 The game has been changed!
 I REPEAT!
 THE GAME HAS BEEN CHANGED! https://t.co/hbwz6npr0f— IAMJamina™ (@iamjamina) September 30, 2019

 Man no more need to do this by hand... thank godddddd https://t.co/XJTmNxdOUB— Agustin Eguia (@agustineguia) September 30, 2019

 NOTE: Please try the free demo by clicking on the green TRY button above before purchasing to make sure it works for your purposes.
 Please note that we only officially support the latest version of After Effects on the Creative Cloud.

 2) Optional Tracking Filter

-This optional script button applies effects that sometimes allow our tracker and Mocha to better identify textures.
+This optional button applies effects that sometimes allow our tracker and Mocha to better identify textures.
 It's probably not necessary when using Vector Tracking.
 It's basically an edge detect with a lot of contrast.
 You should be in 16 or 32-bit mode when using this filter.
 Running a denoiser on the original footage, and again on the final result also improves trackability.
 This is great for a shot where lighting is changing, because it brings out details in cracks and surfaces, and tends to ignore larger gradients.
 You'll want to delete these effects once tracking is done, after Step 5.

 3) Generate Points

-Lockdown can either create or receive animated points, then it strings them together into a mesh to produce the warping effect.
-You need to create points if you're using the built-in tracker.
+You can create points individually, or within a lasso region.
 Please note the After Effects UI MUST BE ON to do this or any other interaction with Lockdown.
 If you can't see your masks, anchor points, bezier handles, etc...
 Your After Effects Effect UI is off.
 Turn it back on.

 UI Toggle: Control/Apple+Shift+H